GoogleChrome/developer.chrome.com/site/en/docs/webstore/program-policies/two-step-verification/index.md

 date: 2022-07-21
 ---

-1. To ensure the security of CWS accounts, 2-Step Verification is required for all developer accounts prior to publishing an extension or updating an existing extension.
+1. To ensure the security of Chrome Web Store accounts, 2-Step Verification is required for all developer accounts prior to publishing an extension or updating an existing extension.
 Developers can activate 2-Step Verification for their Google Accounts [here][enroll].
 More information on Google's 2-Step Verification features can be found [here][two-step].

 [enroll]: https://myaccount.google.com/security/signinoptions/two-step-verification/enroll-welcome
 [two-step]: https://www.google.com/landing/2step/